marteroel/Binaural3D_Sound_Unity_Csound/README.md

 on your computer (note that it hasn’t been tested with Csound 6).

-This readme file includes a basic explanation on how to use it, for further information please send an email to marteroel@gmail.com.
+This readme file includes a basic explanation on how to use it, for further information please contact Marte Roel.
 Using it requires none, or little programming experience.

 a) Setup